parse-community/Parse-SDK-Android/README.md

 - **Option 2:** Compiling for yourself into JAR/AAR file

-  If you want to manually compile the SDK, begin by cloning the repository locally or retrieving the source code for a particular [release](releases).
+  If you want to manually compile the SDK, begin by cloning the repository locally or retrieving the source code for a particular [release][releases].
 Open the project in Android Studio and run the following commands in the Terminal of Android Studio:

   ```
   ./gradlew clean jarRelease